-IMPORTANT: Under Section 22 of the Road Vehicle Standards Act 2018 it is an offence to import a road vehicle into Australia without approval.
+IMPORTANT: Under Section 22 of the Road Vehicle Standards Act 2018 (RVSA), it is an offence to import a road vehicle into Australia without approval.
 The department manages the approval process through its online application system, ROVER.
 You must obtain approval to import your road vehicle before importing the vehicle.

 Importing vehicles one-by-one (single road vehicles)